 We hope you now become aware that the easy choice of broker may put you in a risky place to protect your money.

 Market Maker (MM) 3 Hidden Agenda

 With the all above explanations, you now realize 3 Hidden Agendas of Market Maker Broker, in summary;

-- 1) MM has conflict of interest with you as a customer
+- 1) MM has a conflict of interest with you as a customer

 - 2) MM never openly speaks this fact to you unlike bookmakers in the betting industry

-- 3) MM controls profit & loss of your account by manipulating trading & operations in a various manner behind your back, unlike the bookmakers that explicitly restrict smart punter’s account.
+- 3) MM controls profit & loss of your account by manipulating trading & operations in various manner behind your back, unlike the bookmakers that explicitly restrict smart punter’s account.

 So, MM does not seem to be honest & transparent and you will have very few chances to make big & constant profits without knowing the exact reasons why.

 Given the obvious facts, it’s wise to avoid MM (Market Makers) when you choose a Forex broker.
 Usually, Forex Broker doesn’t openly say “I’m a market maker”, you need to know how to distinguish to select the best broker for you, which is a starting point to develop passive income stream in Forex trading.

 Now, it’s time to discuss the type of transparent Forex Broker you should choose.
 Let me reiterate that no matter how you do Forex Trading (trade by yourself or ask someone to trade for you as a passive investment), you need Forex Broker and Forex Broker keeps your money, therefore selecting the Trusted Forex Broker is a paramount important process in Forex trading.

 4 Essential Criteria To Choose Trusted Forex Broker